Flying at Remarkable Speed: I’m 19 and I’ll have my Master’s

 December 10, 2025

-Most high school students who endeavor to complete a college degree, journey with an itinerary handed to them.
-They hear about the importance of earning good grades, taking AP classes, and mapping out the next four years of their lives according to a traditional college pathway.
-Once onboard this metaphorical plane toward higher education, they do their best to stay on course—studying hard, following the route others take.
+Most high school students are told about the importance of earning good grades, taking AP classes, and mapping out the next four years of their lives according to a traditional college pathway.
+Once onboard this metaphorical plane toward higher education, they do their best to stay on course—studying hard, following the familiar time-table others take.

 Why?
 Because it’s familiar.
 They look around, see what everyone else is doing, and many are content to sit back in economy, waiting for things to unfold.

-That’s why sharing the story of CREO alumna Anjali is so inspiring.
-Since joining CREO, she hasn’t simply taken her seat on the plane—she has rewritten the itinerary and learned to navigate it herself.
+That’s why Anjali's story is so inspiring.
+Since joining CREO, she hasn’t simply taken her seat on the plane—she has rewritten the itinerary and learned to navigate the aircraft herself.
 Today, she is on track to earn her Master’s in Public Health degree by age 19.

 Anjali began her journey by exploring possibilities through CREO.
 At just 14 years old—when most students were deciding what backpack to buy for the school year—Anjali was browsing higher-education opportunities.
-That’s when she discovered the dual-enrollment program at College of DuPage.
+That’s when her mom, Elizabeth, discovered the dual-enrollment program at College of DuPage during a CREO event.

 She was so young that the professor had to make a special exception to enroll her.
 While many students don’t solidify their career interests until late in college or even after entering the workforce, Anjali gained real-world experience years earlier—opportunities she would never have found in a typical high-school setting.